 Introducing Zacatecas State

-The state of Zacatecas (zak-a-tek-as) is a dry, rugged, cactus-strewn expanse on the fringe of Mexico's northern semideserts.
+The state of Zacatecas (za-ka-te-kas) is a dry, rugged, cactus-strewn expanse on the fringe of Mexico's northern semideserts.
 The state is best known for the wealthy silver city of the same name.
-Visitors can enjoy the region's historical and natural monuments: the mysterious ruins of La Quemada are a testament to centuries of cultures and the quirky rock formations of Parque Nacional Sierra de Órganos make a fascinating, if remote, getaway.
-The state is one of Mexico's largest in area (73,252 sq km) but smallest in population (1.37 million); it is believed that as many people again (1.5 million) from the state currently live in the United States.
+Visitors can enjoy the region's historical and natural monuments including the mysterious ruins of La Quemada, a testament to centuries of cultures.
+The state is one of Mexico's largest in area (73,252 sq km) but smallest in population (1.49 million); it is believed that as many people again (1.5 million) who come from the state currently live in the United States.